Sex Crimes Against Minors in Michigan

 This makes sexual abuse of a child a major reason for CPS intervention because workers are required by law to investigate claims affecting child and adolescent health.
 They are also required to notify the police of all verified instances of child sexual or physical abuse or violent crimes against children.

 The converse is also true.
-If you are accused of a sex crime against a child in Michigan, CPS may investigate your home and your relationship with your own children, even if they are not the alleged victims.
+If you are accused of a sex crime against a child in Michigan, CPS may investigate your home and your relationship with your children, even if they are not the alleged victims.

 In other words, child sexual abuse charges are so serious that you may have to deal with the consequences in both criminal and family court.